abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

   }
 ```

-- the `shm` volume is shared between ephemeral container applications and the graphical pod, if an application need to share memory with the X11 server.
-Some application require to allocate share memory.
+- The `shm` volume is shared between ephemeral container applications and the graphical pod.
+Applications that require shared memory access with the X11 server use this volume.
-- the `run` volume is dedicated volume for the graphical pod.
-In most cases it contains pid files.
+- The `run` volume is a dedicated volume for the graphical pod and typically contains PID files.
-- the `tmp` volume is shared between ephemeral container applications and the graphical pod
+- The `tmp` volume is shared between ephemeral container applications and the graphical pod.
-- the `log` volume is shared between ephemeral container applications and the containers pod.
-In most cases it contains log files.
+- The `log` volume is shared between ephemeral container applications and the pod containers.
+It typically contains log files.
-- the `rundbus` and `runuser` are defined for dbus sharing
+- The `rundbus` and `runuser` volumes are used for D-Bus socket sharing.
-- the `x11socket` is a dedicated volume for the X11 unix socket
+- The `x11socket` volume is dedicated to the X11 Unix domain socket.

 ## `graphical` container